Accused Shooter Of Mob Boss Hints At QAnon Allegiance

 — egg boy (@lib_crusher) March 18, 2019

 Frank Cali, known as “Franky Boy,” had been the reputed head of the Gambino family since around 2015, and was known for his close ties to the Sicilian wing of La Cosa Nostra.
 Cali once did a short prison stretch in connection with his part in a scheme to build a NASCAR track.
-He was shot ten times outside of his home in Staten Island, and died Wednesday night.
+He was shot 10 times outside of his home in Staten Island, and died Wednesday night.

-The death of Cali represented the first murder of the boss of a New York crime family since the famous assassination of Paul Castellano, also of the Gambino family, in December of 1985 outside of Sparks Steak House, in a murder reputedly masterminded by Castellano’s successor, John Gotti.
+The death of Cali represented the first murder of the boss of a New York crime family since the famous assassination of Paul Castellano, also of the Gambino family, in December of 1985 outside of Sparks Steak House; a murder reputedly masterminded by Castellano’s successor, John Gotti.